SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.4.2 Redistributive impact of fiscal policy

-This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities.
-The aim is also to find research on how to get these practices to be the default.
+This target is interpreted to cover research about
+* promoting the implementation of existing or new social and economic policy practices to reduce inequalities
+* how to get inequality reducing practices to be the default

 ```py
 TS=